a representation of the demon Andras (Ars Goetia)

 Andras’ Sigil

 The Sigil of Andras is a detailed geometric symbol that stands for the demon’s essence and helps focus during summoning.
 In Goetic tradition, the sigil is like a signature or a spiritual phone number.
-People believe the demon is tied to his sigil by the power of Solomon’s seals.
+People believe the demon is bound by Solomon’s seals to his sigil.

 In the past, the sigil was carved onto a silver lamen because silver matched his Marquis rank.
 The person performing the ritual would wear this lamen around their neck for protection and to show control over the spirit.
 Without the sigil, people believed Andras would not have to appear or obey, and might kill the summoner right away.